KyleMayes/vulkanalia/tutorial/book/src/drawing/command_buffers.md

 There are three possible flags for command pools:

-* `vk::CommandPoolCreateFlags::TRANSIENT`: Hint that command buffers are rerecorded with new commands very often (may change memory allocation behavior)
+* `vk::CommandPoolCreateFlags::TRANSIENT` &ndash; Hint that command buffers are rerecorded with new commands very often (may change memory allocation behavior)
-* `vk::CommandPoolCreateFlags::RESET_COMMAND_BUFFER`: Allow command buffers to be rerecorded individually, without this flag they all have to be reset together
+* `vk::CommandPoolCreateFlags::RESET_COMMAND_BUFFER` &ndash; Allow command buffers to be rerecorded individually, without this flag they all have to be reset together
-* `vk::CommandPoolCreateFlags::PROTECTED`: Creates "protected" command buffers which are stored in ["protected" memory](https://www.khronos.org/registry/vulkan/specs/1.1-extensions/html/vkspec.html#memory-protected-access-rules) where Vulkan prevents unauthorized operations from accessing the memory
+* `vk::CommandPoolCreateFlags::PROTECTED` &ndash; Creates "protected" command buffers which are stored in ["protected" memory](https://www.khronos.org/registry/vulkan/specs/1.1-extensions/html/vkspec.html#memory-protected-access-rules) where Vulkan prevents unauthorized operations from accessing the memory

 We will only record the command buffers at the beginning of the program and then execute them many times in the main loop and we don't need to protect our triangle with DRM, so we're not going to use any of these flags.